LeoFuso/argo/README.md

 This is accomplished by this plugin detecting that the Kotlin plugin has been applied and informing the Kotlin compilation tasks of the generated sources presence for cross-compilation.

-This plugin does **not** support producing the Avro generated classes as Kotlin classes, as that functionality is not currently provided by the upstream Avro library (the compiler).
+This plugin doesn't support producing the Avro generated classes as Kotlin classes, as that functionality is not currently provided by the upstream Avro library (the compiler).

 # Kotlin DSL Support

 Special notes relevant to using this plugin via the Gradle Kotlin DSL:

 * Apply the plugin declaratively using the `plugins {}` block.
-Otherwise, various features may not work as intended.
+Otherwise, various features mayn't work as intended.
 * See [Configuring Plugins in the Gradle Kotlin DSL](https://github.com/LeoFuso/argo) for more details.
 * Configuration in the `avro {}` block must be applied differently than in the Groovy DSL.
 See the example below for details.

 ## Of License

 This plugin is licensed under the MIT License.
-See the [License](License) file for details.
+See the [License](LICENSE) file for details.

 ## Of Open Source and the Community